 Allows local governments to prohibit or regulate and license commercial nonmedical marijuana

-If commercial marijuana activities aren’t allowed now, why make the change?
+If commercial marijuana activities aren’t allowed in Carlsbad now, why does the city need to change its laws?

-Although the proposed ordinance doesn’t change the fact that commercial marijuana activities are prohibited in the City of Carlsbad, the change in wording is recommended due to two recently passed state laws.
+The change in wording is recommended due to three recently passed state laws.
 The Medical Marijuana Regulation and Safety Act, effective Jan.
-1, 2016, and the Adult Use of Marijuana Act, effective Nov.
-8, 2016, created regulations and licensing requirements for marijuana growing, sales and use.
+1, 2016, the Adult Use of Marijuana Act, effective Nov.
+8, 2016, and the Medicinal and Adult-Use Cannabis Regulation and Safety Act, effective June 27, 2017, created regulations and licensing requirements for marijuana growing, sales and use.
 The state laws give cities the authority to prohibit commercial marijuana activities.
-City staff are recommending changing the Carlsbad Municipal Code to preserve local control over this issue and prevent the state from issuing licenses for marijuana businesses to operate in Carlsbad.
+To preserve local control over this issue and prevent the state from issuing licenses for marijuana businesses to operate in Carlsbad, the City Council is required to change the language in its municipal code to expressly prohibit those activities.

 What cities have enacted local laws prohibiting or restricting marijuana?